bassosimone/xv6sh/README.md

-# Rust re-implementation of Unix v6 shell
+# Unix-v6-like shell written in Rust

 This repository contains a Unix-v6-like shell implemented in Rust.